best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Tommee Tippee: Breast-Like Comfort

-Night feeds feel smoother, and combination feeding can be less stressful.
+Night feeds and combination feeding can be less stressful.

 Philips Avent: Structured Flow